danielcardeenas/CVision/Ellipses/README.md

 The algorithm runs VERY slow (therefore the images used in the examples are small and simple) but the accumulator ended up being just one-dimensioned.

 Anyways, the method seems to lack on precision so I will implement the normal Hough Transform on this to get better results even if it's slow.
-Some modifications to the method have been done in oder to make it work faster.

 #####Threshold: auto